150 DuBois St. Suite #3

 Customer: The Goebel Company

 The HW2 version implements 8 channels of the HW1 protocol, plus 24 blocks of Asynchronous or SDLC IO.
 The SDLC takes 4 blocks per channel and the Asynchronous takes two.
 Each HW1 channel can operate with a selectable frequency, RX or Tx mode, unidirectional or bidirectional.
 CRC, Manchester, Ready_Busy, and other status provided.
 Internal Dual Port RAM blocks [512 x 32] used for each of the 32 blocks.
 The SDLC channels are programmable for frequency using the PLL.
 The Asynchronous channels are designed with a UART style protocol.
 Please see the hardware manual for the details.
+Revision G or later design shipped unless ordered with -RevF appended to name.

-Download the HW2 Hardware manual
+Download the HW2 Hardware manual - RevF FLASH

-Download the HW2 Windows® manual
+Download the HW2 Windows® XP manual

 PMC Biserial III version LM5